duanyytop/ckb-open-oracle/README.md

-# ckb-oracle-poster
+# ckb-open-oracle

-A poster fetching kinds of oracle data and posting to Nervos CKB
+A poster fetching open oracle data and posting to Nervos CKB